Alxmichael/GettingAndCleaningData/Readme.md

 5. The three data sets, x, y and subj, are merged.
 Then, it is exported as a txt file into the Project folder in the same working directory, named merged.txt.
 6. The mean of activities and subjects are created into a separate tidy data set which is exported into the Project folder as txt file; this is named average.txt.

-The R code contains str for easier preview of the two final data sets.
+The R code contains str for easier preview of the two final data sets